parodyband/discord-chat-bot/README.md

-# DiscordGPTChatBot
+# Discord GPT Chat Bot

-DiscordGPTChatBot is a Discord chatbot built using Discord.py and OpenAI GPT-X. The bot is capable of participating in text conversations, responding to specific commands, and has a memory feature to remember past interactions.
+Discord-GPT-Chat-Bot is a Discord chatbot built using Discord.py and OpenAI GPT-X. The bot is capable of participating in text conversations, responding to specific commands, and has a memory feature to remember past interactions.

 ## Features
 - Conversational AI using OpenAI GPT-X